tyiannak/multimodal_movie_analysis/analyze_visual/Readme.md

  * Current shot duration (1 feature): a basic shot detection method is implemented in this library (see function utils.shot_change()).
 The length of the shot (in seconds) in which each frame belongs to, is used as a feature.
- * Object-related features (36): We use the TODO PANAGIOTIS method for detecting 12 categories of objects.
+ * Object-related features (36): We use the Single Shot Multibox Detector method for detecting 12 categories of objects.
 For each frame, as soon as the object(s) of each category are detected, three statistics are extracted: number of objects detected, average detection confidence and average ratio of the objects' area to the area